switchfootsid/Practical-Tensorflow/distributed-training.md

 - This has the advantage of handling large I/O and making multiple passes of the data very quickly.

 ## Parameter Server Architecture:
-- All machines/nodes/devices are split between parameter servers and workers.
+- All machines/nodes/devices are split between **parameter servers** and **workers**.
 One of the workers is the *master*.
-- The *master worker* coordinates model training, initializing, counts the number of training steps monitors the session, saves-restores model checkpoints to recover from failures.
+- *Master worker* coordinates model training, initializing, counts the number of training steps monitors the session, saves-restores model checkpoints to recover from failures.
-- Parameter server contains a replica of the entire graph (variables/nodes) that is broadcasted to each of the worker.
+- *Parameter server* contains a replica of the entire graph (variables/nodes) that is broadcasted to each of the worker.

 In each iteration:
 1. **Each worker** reads its own split from the mini-batch and computes gradients .